debbabu/Send-SMS/README.md

 # Send SMS

 This module use for send sms from odoo.
 You need a sms gatway to setup for trigger sms.
-We can use multiple getway in multiple sms template.
-Also you can send sms mannualy usind wizard.
+You can use multiple getway in multiple sms template.
+Also you can send sms manually using wizard.

 You can find send sms functionality under Settings.
 You will get that menu in debug mode.